jonnonz1/nz-statute-book/acts/public/2013/auctioneers-act-2013.md

 (3) The address for service of an applicant must—
-  (a) identify the place by reference to its street address; and (b) include, if available, the applicant's fax number and email address; and (c) not be that of a PO Box number, a document exchange, or a rural delivery.
+  (a) identify the place by reference to its street address; and (b) include, if available, the applicant's fax number and email address; and (c) not be that of a PO Box number or a document exchange.

 ### 10 Acceptance of application
 (1) The Registrar must accept an application for registration as an auctioneer if he or she is satisfied that the application is properly completed and,—